faramarzmunshi/d2l-nlp/chapter_NLP/4 Word2Vec from Scratch.md

 The first step is to one hot encode our classes like we did above with the 'I like turtles' example (the words in our vocabulary): I, like, math, programming, today, is, Friday, a, good, day

 #### Step 2
-Create a feed forward neural network with one hidden layer and an output layer using the softmax activation function.
+Create a feed forward neural network with one hidden layer and an output layer using the hierarchical softmax activation function.
 The data set used to train the network uses the one hot encoded context vector to predict the one hot encoded target vector.
 The number of neurons in the hidden layer corresponds to the number of dimensions in the final word vectors.

 #### Step 3